The Path from Survival Mode to Flourishing

 Living Fully Together

-Out of that realization, Living Fully Together was born.
+Out of that understanding, Living Fully Together was born.

-A global movement for human flourishing and the collective good.
+A global movement dedicated to cultivating the conditions for human flourishing and the collective good.

 The vision is grounded in a simple truth: